celo-org/docs/docs/developer-resources/walkthroughs/development-chain.md

 ---
-title: Local Development Chain w/ Protocol Contracts
+title: Celo Local Development Chain with Protocol Contracts
+description: How to set up a Celo development blockchain that includes all of the core protocol contracts including identity and stability contracts.
 slug: /developer-guide/development-chain
 ---

+# Local Development Chain with Protocol Contracts

-In this tutorial, we will go over how to set up a Celo development blockchain that includes all of the [core protocol contracts](https://github.com/celo-org/celo-monorepo/tree/master/packages/protocol), including identity and stability contracts.
+How to set up a Celo development blockchain that includes all of the [core protocol contracts](https://github.com/celo-org/celo-monorepo/tree/master/packages/protocol), including identity and stability contracts.

+## What to expect

 At the end of this tutorial, you will have a local Celo development blockchain running exposed at [http://localhost:7545](http://localhost:7545) and will be able to connect to it like any other local node.
 We will also go over how to inspect the development blockchain using the [Celo CLI tool](../command-line-interface/introduction) and the [ContractKit](../developer-guide/contractkit).